antibland/tooltip/Readme.md

 # An Accessible jQuery Tooltip Plugin

 Accessibility is one aspect often lacking in web development.
-When a user hovers over some trigger element, it makes sense to reuse the text already contained in its `aria-label`.
+Tooltip popups should happen when a user hovers or focuses over a given target element.

 ## Example Markup